 Lease costs are included within research and development, marketing and selling, and general and administrative lines on the consolidated statements of operations, and the related cash payments are included in the operating cash flows on the consolidated statements of cash flows.
-Short-term lease costs, variable lease costs, and sublease income are not material.
+Short-term lease costs, variable lease costs, finance lease costs, and sublease income are not material.